Octopussy-Project/Octopussy_Documentation/FAQ.md

 ### How can I contribute to Octopussy Project ?

 Look at the Contribution section of the [Community page](http://www.octopussy.pm/community) on official website.

+### How can I encrypt my syslog traffic ?

+If you use rsyslog as your Octopussy logs source, you can [configure rsyslog to encrypt your syslog traffic with TLS](http://www.rsyslog.com/doc/rsyslog_tls.html).

 ### How can I handle logs from files ?